SonarSource/sonarqube-scan-action/README.md

     projectBaseDir: app/src
 ```

-In case you need to add additional analysis parameters, you can use the `args` option:
+In case you need to add additional analysis parameters, and you do not wish to set them in the `sonar-project.properties` file, you can use the `args` option:

 ```yaml
 - name: SonarQube Scan